 SAFE stands for "Striving Altogether For Equality".
 The SAFE Society meets weekly and is a student led group that discusses issues related to gender equality and work with the School to suggest and organise initiatives that promote gender equality.
-Contact SAFE@rbcs.org.uk for further information or listen out for notices about future meetings.

 Health